zw-SIMM/SFTLLMs_for_ChemText_Mining/README.md

  - Inferencing
  - Evaluating

+All notebooks of fine-tuning and prompt engineering LLMs (GPT-4, GPT-3.5) as well as evaluating for each task will be released soon...

 ## Language Model Baselines

 ### Environment (Linux)

-Codes will be released soon ...
+Finetuning codes including ChatGPT (GPT-3.5-Turbo), llama2, bart, and t5 will be released soon ...